 Whenever I talk to a new mama who is just starting on her breastfeeding journey, there’s one thing I stress over and over.
 Set goals!

 Two weeks was all I could wrap my mind around as a new mom.
 And trust me, those two weeks seemed to stretch on and on… But then I made it to two weeks, and my new goal was three months.
 When I made it to three months, everything felt so natural and easy that I just kept going.

 Now, your goals might be completely different from mine.
 And that’s OK!
-Maybe you just want to make it two days.
+Maybe you just want to make it for two days.
 What’s important is that you have that goal in the back of your mind, ready to bolster your courage during those disaster days, those growth spurts, and that steep learning curve.

 So, what’s your goal?
 Set it now!

-Get Educated About Breast Milk
+Tip #5: Get Educated About Breast Milk

 Breast milk is one of those things that you never think about until you’re a nursing mom.
 And then suddenly, it becomes the only thing you think about.
 I call it Liquid Gold.